Metal Building Wall Systems

 Cons:

-• Require internal framing in order to provide adequate insulation in climate controlled spaces
+• Require internal framing to provide adequate insulation in climate controlled spaces

 • Require special foundation detailing due to size and weight